pdowler/lxd-containers/pg15-init/README.md

-# dev-tapdb-pg12
+# pg15-init

-Builds a postgresql server image with a simple database init suitable for development.
+First-boot init system for a simple database suitable for development.

 ## Expected deployment
 This postgresql instance is designed for development support and has a very low level of